 Breath odorBad breath; Halitosis

 Breath odor is the scent of the air you breathe out of your mouth.
-Unpleasant, distinctive, or offensive breath odor is commonly called bad breath.
+Unpleasant breath odor is commonly called bad breath.

-Bad breath related to poor oral hygiene is most common and caused by release of sulphur compounds by bacteria in the mouth.
+Bad breath is usually related to poor dental hygiene.
+Not brushing and flossing regularly causes sulfur compounds to be released by bacteria in the mouth.

-A fruity odor to the breath occurs as the body attempts to get rid of excess acetone through the breathing.
-This is a sign of ketoacidosis, which may occur in diabetes.
+- A fruity odor to the breath is a sign of ketoacidosis , which may occur in diabetes.
 It is a potentially life-threatening condition.

 - Abscessed tooth